 Fabric research and treatment

-DAVID LIGHT-TC: Blouson in a lightweight tela made with Japanese star-shaped cross-section polyester/polyamide yarns.
+HAND COLORING ON DAVID LIGHT-TC: Pants in a lightweight canvas made with Japanese star-shaped cross-section polyester/polyamide yarns.
 The pieces are assembled and then dyed under pressure at 130°C. During the dye process, under pressure at 130°C, the fabric undergoes heat-induced compression, radically transforming its hand and body.
 The finished garment is treated manually with color spots, with pigments engineered for polyester bases, treated with a fixer and then washed.
 Each garment is unique and unrepeatable.